pepcape/NPGR003-23/09-AntAttack/README.md

   of the grenades - they can also hurt your characters! (*level 3*)
 * **Micro-animations** for character movements (forward step, jump, fall), enemies (running, hurting your characters...), grenades (throwing, blowing up)...
-* **Design interesting "cities"** from cubes.
-You can use the original idea - to encode occupied cubes by bits (the original city was no more than eight stories high, so one byte was used for one square of the floor plan.
+* **Design interesting "cities"** from boxes.
+You can use the original idea - to encode occupied boxes by bits (the original city was no more than eight stories high, so **one byte** was used for one square of the floor plan.
 We can use 32-bit words today, which is our recommendation).
 * You can try to design and implement some **different game logic**, e.g. discover hidden treasures, find the exit from the maze, etc.